Bergen Catholic High School: Lacrosse

 The school started a varsity lacrosse program in 1995.
 The varsity program has posted a 218-173 overall record (.558 winning percentage).
 The team enjoyed its first winning season and NJSIAA playoff berth in 1997.
 In 1999, the Crusaders won the Catholic Schools Lacrosse Tournament.
 While a part of the NNJIL, BC won four consecutive league titles from 2002 - 2005.
 The program had a three-year winning streak in its current conference, the NNJIL "Gibbs" Division, winning in 2013, 2014, 2015.
 Bergen Catholic has won four varsity county championships, in 2006, 2009, 2014 and 2015.
 In 2013, the JV Crusaders won its first county championship.
-In 2015, Bergen Catholic won its first NJSIAA Non Public "A" state championship with a 15–14 victory over Delbarton School.
+In 2015, the team won the NJSIAA Non Public A state championship, the program's first, with a 15–14 victory over Delbarton School.
 The Crusaders continued on to defeat Summit High School 8–5 in the semifinal round of the Tournament of Champions before losing to Bridgewater-Raritan High School in the finals, by a score of 16–13.
 The 2015 Crusaders set a school record and led New Jersey in scoring with 365 goals on the season.